 And both the inReach messengers we’re profiling here put at your fingertips the convenient cloud-based resources of the Garmin Explore website, where you can configure your settings, arrange preset messages, link social media, and chart out your routes—a one-stop-shop for trip-planning and device management, basically.

 If you wish, you can also take advantage of the inReach weather service to receive updated forecasts for your location or anywhere along your planned route on your device.

 What we’ve covered above spell out the general features of the Garmin inReach series; we’re about to dig into the specifics of the two particular inReach models we’re profiling.

 First, though, we ought to summarize how the satellite subscription plans required to use these messengers work.

 Garmin inReach Satellite Messenger Subscriptions

-If you tend to be more of all-season adventurer, meanwhile, the Annual Plan’s likely for you, as it provides year-round coverage at a lower monthly cost.
+- If you tend to be more of an all-season adventurer, meanwhile, the Annual Plan’s likely for you, as it provides year-round coverage at a lower monthly cost.